-A traditional certificate of deposit is a type of investment offered by financial institutions.
-The money is invested for a predetermined amount of time at a predetermined interest rate.
+A traditional certificate of deposit is a type of investment offered by most financial institutions.
+The money is invested for a predetermined amount of time at a predetermined interest rate that both the bank and the investor agree on.
 The investment period typically varies from one month to five years.
 Higher interest rates are given to longer-term investments.

-Liquid CDs are a cross between a savings account and a traditional CD.
-They are also called risk-free CDs or no penalty CDs.
-Liquid CDs are locked in at a fixed rate but the owners are able to initially withdraw money at any time without a penalty.
+Bankrate reports that liquid CDs are locked in at a fixed rate, but the owners are able to initially withdraw money at any time without a penalty.
 The bank determines the amount of withdrawals a person can make without incurring a penalty.
-By law, the investor must wait a minimum of seven days before making the first withdrawal but some banks impose an additional waiting period.
+For those who are deterred by the lack of liquidity in traditional CDs, this can be a viable alternative.
+By law, the investor must wait a minimum of seven days before making the first withdrawal, but some banks impose an additional waiting period.

 Brokered CDs are bought by a broker from a bank and then resold to the broker's customer.
 The certificate maturity depends on the CD.
 Some broker CDs mature in as little as seven days.
 Interest is paid at the time of maturity when the CDs matures within a year.
 On CDs with a maturity date beyond a year, interest is paid semi-annually.